 Use a long-term QOZ investment strategy to make the most from your capital gains over time — helping your investment do more.

 I have tremendous belief not only in real estate in general, but particularly in opportunity zone real estate.
 We’re working with best-in-class developers and creating jobs in the nation’s fastest-growing cities—while simultaneously working within the greatest tax benefit I have seen in my career.

 The opinions expressed in this quote are those of Larry Levy and not those of Cresset Partners, LLC.

-Unlike traditional investments, a QOZ investment offers investors three primary tax advantages:
+Unlike traditional investments, a QOZ investment offers investors two primary tax advantages:

 Our fund is only available to investors who meet certain criteria.

 Registered Representatives with Foreside Fund Services, LLC, which is not affiliated with Cresset or its affiliates.

 An investment in Cresset-Diversified QOZ Fund III, LP (the “Fund”) will involve a high degree of risk and is suitable only for investors that have no immediate need for liquidity of the amount invested and can withstand a loss of their entire investment in the Fund.
 When analyzing an investment in the Fund, prospective investors should consider, without limitation, the following risks, and should also carefully review the more thorough discussion of risk factors and potential conflicts of interest contained within the Fund Documents (defined below).

 No Assurance of Investment Return; Possible Loss of Entire Investment